February 20, 2022

 So, despite the concerns that some may have over technology’s impact on jobs, technology is actually driving the development of the job market for manufacturers by introducing new roles and making work-life better for humans.

-By fulfilling the mundane, dirty and dangerous jobs humans were once tasked with, technology enables workers to find more fulfillment by upskilling and pursuing new opportunities – sometimes even alongside these innovative solutions by working with robots to complete tasks.
+By taking on the mundane, dirty and dangerous jobs humans were once tasked with, technology enables workers to find more fulfillment by upskilling and pursuing new opportunities – sometimes even alongside these innovative solutions by working with robots to complete tasks.

 Not to mention, intelligent equipment can work three shifts continuously around the clock.
 This can help operations run more effectively and during the less desirable shifts to allow organizations to extend operations into hours that had previously not been accessible due to lack of available staff.